 Opened in 2011 by Rodolfo Castellanos, winner of Top Chef Mexico's first season, Origen makes full use of indigenous ingredients in its contemporary dishes.

-My dessert choice, on the other hand, was a feast for the eyes.
+On the other hand, my dessert choice was a feast for the eyes.
 Three chocolate truffles with fresh fruit and ice cream were plated with precision.

-On the menu today, there are many new and appealing options, including:
+On the menu today, there are many new and appealing Mexican foods, including:

 - Guacamole with grasshoppers and agave worms